Roonil03/ECoursesProjectsAndFiles/README.md

 # 2. [Social Media Marketing](https://www.coursera.org/professional-certificates/facebook-social-media-marketing?)
 by META on Coursera

--Present in the branch META_SocialMediaMarketingProfessionalCertificate
+- Present in the branch META_SocialMediaMarketingProfessionalCertificate

 # 3.[C Programming with Linux Specialization](https://www.coursera.org/specializations/c-programming-linux)
 by Institut Mines-Télécom and Dartmouth College on Coursera

--Present in the branch DartmouthAndMines-Telecom_CandLinux
+- Present in the branch DartmouthAndMines-Telecom_CandLinux